-Solomon Spalding wrote an unpublished manuscript that Sidney Rigdon got ahold of before Spalding's death.
+Solomon Spalding wrote an unpublished manuscript that Sidney Rigdon got a hold of before Spalding's death.
 A list of 70 parallels between this manuscript and the Book of Mormon is available.

-Indian spiritual leader named Handsome Lake had a vision where he was visited by three ancient indians (three Nephites) who told him to tell his people to embrace the white man and their language to preserve the indian culture.
+Indian spiritual leader named Handsome Lake had a vision where he was visited by three ancient Indians (three Nephites) who told him to tell his people to embrace the white man and their language to preserve the Indian culture.
 Handsome Lake was a Seneca native, and lived near Joseph Smith.

 The first professor of Dartmouth College, founded to bring Christianity to the American Indians, was John Smith--first cousin to Joseph Smith's father.
-While at Dartmouth, Professor John Smith taught noteworthy students Solomon Spalding and Ethan Smith about how ancient indians traveled from Africa to settle the Americas.
+While at Dartmouth, Professor John Smith taught noteworthy students Solomon Spalding and Ethan Smith about how ancient Indians traveled from Africa to settle the Americas.
 He also preached many fundamental concepts later incorporated into Mormonism.
 Hyrum Smith attended a Dartmouth prep-school from 1811-1814.

 Mentor to Sidney Rigdon's ministry for 10 years, Alexander Campbell was a prominent minister who taught many concepts later incorporated into the Book of Mormon.
 Rigdon and Campbell disagreed on some topics, and Rigdon's position is favored in the Book of Mormon.